-- 1.19 Any child may benefit from early help5, but all school staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education Health and Care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from care or from home. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a family member in prison or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing alcohol and other drugs themselves. - Has returned to their home to their family from care. - Is at risk of so-called 'honour' abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child. - Is persistently absent from education, including persistent absences for part of the school day.6
+- 1.19 Any child may benefit from early help5, but all school staff should be particularly alert to the potential need for early help for a child who: - Is disabled or has certain health conditions and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education Health and Care plan). - Has a mental health need. - Is a young carer. - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Is frequently missing/goes missing from education, care or from home. - Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a parent or carer in custody or is affected by parental offending. - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - Is misusing alcohol and other drugs themselves. - Has returned to their home to their family from care. - Is at risk of so-called 'honour' abuse such as Female Genital Mutilation or Forced Marriage. - Is a privately fostered child. - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or pupil referral unit.6

-It is better to be professional curious and record any concerns on CPOMS for triage with DSLs/Deputy DSLs than to have a nagging doubt and not act on it.
-DSLs may not always return to staff to tell them exactly what has happened with the information provided in line with confidentiality procedures but the practice within schools will mean that all concerns are looked at and DSLs are expected to provide justifications for their actions through our monitoring procedures within schools.
+It is better to be professionally curious and record any concerns on CPOMS for triage with DSLs/Deputy DSLs than to have a nagging doubt and not act on it.
+DSLs may not always return to staff to tell them exactly what has happened with the information provided in line with confidentiality procedures but the practice within schools will mean that all concerns are looked at